 policy is signed, we will provide you with a collar tag and notify Residence

-Life of the approval.
-Residence Life will then reach out to any roommates
+Life of your paperwork status.
+Residence Life will then reach out to any

-you have to ensure there are no concerns (allergies, etc.) prior to them giving
+roommates you have to ensure there are no concerns (allergies, etc.).
+You